civol/HDLRuby/README.md

 <type>.shared <list of names with initialization>
 ```

-For example, the following code declares two 8-bit shared signals `x` and `y` and two signed 16-bit shared signals initialized to 0 `u` and `v`:
+For example, the following code declares two 8-bit shared signals `x` and `y`, and two signed 16-bit shared signals initialized to 0 `u` and `v`:

 ```ruby
 [8].shared :x, :y
 signed[8].shared u: 0, v: 0
 ```

 A shared signal can then be read and written to by any sequencer from anywhere in the subsequent code of the current scope.
-However, they cannot be written to outside a sequencer.
+However, they cannot be written outside a sequencer.
 For example, the following code is valid:

 ```ruby
 input :clk, :start